 These cameras have Bluetooth and Wi-Fi connections.
-Thus, you can quickly transfer the photos or videos with it.
-Besides, you can remotely capture pictures with them by connecting your smartphone plus upload photos to drive.
+Thus, you can quickly transfer photos or videos with it.
+Besides, you can remotely capture pictures with them by connecting your smartphone plus uploading photos to the drive.

-With an M50 camera, you can record 4K UHD resolution videos at 24 frames per second, which will give you a cinematic look as you see in most movies.
+With an M50 camera, you can record 4K UHD resolution videos at 24 frames per second, giving you a cinematic look as you see in most movies.
 Besides, you can record HD videos at 120p.
 But, with the previous version, M5, you can record only Full HD videos at 60p, and you can’t record 4K UHD resolution videos with it.
-So, if you are looking forward to recording 4K resolution videos and better Full HD quality videos then M50 is the right option.
+So, if you are looking forward to recording 4K resolution videos and better Full HD quality videos, then M50 is the right option.

 The Canon M5 has LP-E17 Li-Ion Battery, and M50 has LP-E12 Li-Ion Battery.
 Both batteries are rechargeable.
 With M5, you can capture approximately 295 shots in LCD monitor mode and EVF mode and 420 shots in ECO mode.
 Besides, M50 ensures 235 shots when the screen is on, 235 shots when the electronic color viewfinder is on, and 370 pictures when ECO mode is on.

-It may appear to you that you can capture more photos with M5, but there is a power-saving mode available in M50, which makes sure approx. 290 shots when the screen is on, or electronic color viewfinder is on, plus 425 shots when the ECO mode is on.
+It may appear to you that you can capture more photos with M5, but there is a power-saving mode available in M50, which makes sure approx. 290 shots when the screen is on or the electronic color viewfinder is on, plus 425 shots when the ECO mode is on.

-So, you can see that Canon M50 has better video resolution, extended ISO range, updated image processor, better AF points with full articulated LCD screen, battery saving modes, lightweight, and most importantly, this camera is going to save your money.
+So, you can see that Canon M50 has better video resolution, an extended ISO range, an updated image processor, better AF points with a fully articulated LCD screen, battery-saving modes, lightweight, and most importantly, this camera is going to save you money.
 Besides, Canon M5 has a smaller screen than the M50.
 Also, the features mentioned above are not available in the M5.
 So, we strongly recommend you choose the Canon M50 camera.
 Otherwise, you can choose M5, but you have to spend some extra bucks plus compromise the updated features.

 Can I record 4K videos with the Canon M5 camera?